- How is chronic lymphocytic leukemia treated?

 The donor may be a brother or sister if they are a good match.
 Less often, a matched unrelated donor may be found.
 The stem cells from an unrelated donor come from volunteers whose tissue type has been stored in a central registry and matched with that of the patient.
 Sometimes umbilical cord stem cells are used.
 These stem cells come from blood drained from the umbilical cord and placenta after a baby is born and the umbilical cord is cut.

-Doctors have learned that if they use small doses of certain chemotherapy drugs and low doses of total body radiation, an allogeneic transplant can still sometimes work with much less toxicity.
+If small doses of certain chemotherapy drugs and low doses of total body radiation are used, an allogeneic transplant can still sometimes work with much less toxicity.
 In fact, a patient can receive a non-myeloablative transplant as an outpatient.
 The major complication is graft-versus-host disease.

 Many doctors still consider this procedure to be experimental for CLL and feel it is best done as part of a clinical trial.